suraj-2306/miscellaneous_stuff/README.md

 ### Prereq
   - xspf parser library : `pip3 install xspf-lib`
   - command line javascript utitly : `sudo apt-get install js`
-  - youtube-dl : `pip3 isntall youtube-dl` or `sudo pat-get install youtube-dl`
+  - youtube-dl : `pip3 isntall youtube-dl` or `sudo apt-get install youtube-dl`
 ### Usage
   - Use the config.yaml file to fill the details of your playlist.
     - For example a playlist ID of the link "https://www.youtube.com/playlist?list=PL8BC75818022EC4CA" is PL8BC75818022EC4CA